Sukuk: Bangladesh

 In August 2020, Bangladesh Bank took initiatives to implement sukuk with the help of national private Islamic banks.

 Brunei

-Starting in 2006 the Brunei Government issued short-term Sukuk Al-Ijarah securities.
-As of 2017 they have issued B$9.605 billion worth.
+Starting in 2006 the government of Brunei began to issue short-term sukuk al-ijarah securities.
+As of 2017 it has issued B$9.605 billion worth.

 Egypt

-On 8 May 2013, Egyptian President Muhammad Morsi approved a law allowing the government to issue sukuk, however as of May 2013 the relevant regulations have not been specified and this law has been replaced by amending some new articles in the capital market low and its executive regulations.
-As of 2016 the Egyptian government stated it would use "innovative financial tools for the implementation of government projects", such as Sukuk.
+On 8 May 2013, Egyptian President Muhammad Morsi approved a law allowing the government to issue sukuk.
+However as of May 2013 the relevant regulations have not been specified and this law has been replaced by amending some new articles in the capital market law and its executive regulations.
+As of 2016 the Egyptian government stated it would use "innovative financial tools for the implementation of government projects", such as sukuk.

 Gambia

 In 2007, Gambia replaced Sudan as one of the ten countries issuing sukuk.
 It has one of the lowest amount of sukuk issuance, with $12.6 mil as of 2008.

 Indonesia

-According to islamicfinance.com, at end-2013 outstanding stock in Indonesia's sukuk market was US$12.3 billion, with growth coming driven from the government sector.
+According to islamicfinance.com, at the end of 2013 outstanding stock in Indonesia's sukuk market was US$12.3 billion, with growth driven by the government sector.